A legend among divers’ watches, the Oyster Perpetual Sea-Dweller was created to accompany the pioneers of deep-sea

 Calibre 3235 has an optimized version of the blue Parachrom hairspring, manufactured by Rolex in a paramagnetic alloy.
-Insensitive to magnetic fields, the Parachrom hairspring offers great stability in the face of temperature variations and remains up to 10 times more precise than a traditional hairspring in case of shocks.
+Insensitive to magnetic fields, the Parachrom hairspring offers great stability in the face of temperature variations.
 It is equipped with a Rolex overcoil, ensuring its regularity in any position.

-This calibre incorporates the Chronergy escapement, made of nickel-phosphorus and patented by Rolex, which combines high energy efficiency with great dependability and is also insensitive to magnetic fields.
+This calibre incorporates the patented Chronergy escapement, made of nickel-phosphorus, which combines high energy efficiency with great dependability and is also insensitive to magnetic fields.

 Calibre 3235 is fitted with a self-winding module featuring a Perpetual rotor, which ensures continuous winding of the mainspring by harnessing the movements of the wrist to provide constant energy.
 Thanks to its barrel architecture and the escapement’s superior efficiency, the power reserve of this movement extends to approximately 70 hours.

 The Sea-Dweller’s movement will be seen only by certified Rolex watchmakers, yet it is beautifully finished and decorated in keeping with the brand’s uncompromising quality standards.

 The Sea-Dweller is fitted on a three-piece link Oyster bracelet.
-Equipped with a Rolex-designed and -patented Oysterlock safety clasp that prevents accidental opening, this bracelet also features the Rolex Glidelock extension system, designed and patented by the brand.
+Equipped with a Rolex-designed, patented Oysterlock safety clasp that prevents accidental opening, this bracelet also features the patented Rolex Glidelock extension system, designed by the brand.
 This inventive toothed mechanism, located under the clasp cover, enables fine adjustment of the bracelet length, without tools.
 The Rolex Glidelock on the Oyster bracelet has 10 notches of approximately 2 mm each, allowing the bracelet length to be adjusted easily up to some 20 mm.
 The watch can therefore be worn over a diving suit up to 3 mm thick.

 A concealed attachment system ensures seamless visual continuity between the bracelet and case.